 Complications Commonly Seen by a Spinal Cord Injury Lawyer

-Most spinal cord injuries are caused by car accidents, sports, slip and falls, and acts of violence.
-Just as the causes are vast, so too are the symptoms and complications associated with a spinal cord injury.
-The best spinal cord injury lawyer will have clients with this type of injury that experience the following complications:
+Most spinal cord injuries are caused by car accidents, sports injuries, slip and falls, and acts of violence.
+Just as the causes vary, so too do the symptoms and complications associated with spinal cord injuries.

 - Paraplegia